palantir/conjure/rfc/003-loosely-coupled-conjure-clients.md

 }
 ```

 *Bad example*: In the snippet below, the generated code is not decoupled from the actual fetch implementation.
-This is sub-optimal because users are not able to substitute their own client and would not even be able to pick up improvements/bugfixes to the `parseResponseBasedOnContentType` or `rejectNon2XXResponses` functions without asking the API author to re-publish this API with a new conjure version
+This is sub-optimal because users are not able to substitute their own client and would not even be able to pick up improvements/bugfixes to the `parseResponseBasedOnContentType` or `rejectNon2XXResponses` functions without asking the API author to re-publish this API with a new conjure version.

 ```typescript
 export class SomeGeneratedService {